First measurement of the $|t|$-dependence of incoherent J/$\psi$ photonuclear production

 {\ensuremath{\rm{J/\psi}}\xspace} {\textbf{n$\mathbf{_O^O}$n}} {\ensuremath{W_{\gamma \mathrm{Pb}}}\xspace} {\ensuremath{p^{\mu\mu}_{\rm T}}\xspace} {\ensuremath{m_{\mu\mu}}\xspace} {\ensuremath{p^{2}_{\rm T}}\xspace} {\ensuremath{|t|}\xspace}

 {\ensuremath{\rm BR}\xspace} {\ensuremath{\rm{Acc\times\epsilon}}\xspace} {\ensuremath{f_{\rm C}}\xspace} {\ensuremath{f_{\rm D}}\xspace}

 The fundamental structure of protons, neutrons, and nuclei is described in terms of quarks and gluons by quantum chromodynamics (QCD).
 A new phenomenon called gluon saturation---a dynamic equilibrium between the production and annihilation of gluons---is predicted by QCD~\cite{Gribov:1983ivg}.
 While the high-energy limit of QCD has been found to be dominated by the gluon contribution in proton targets~\cite{H1:2015ubc}, experimental work is yet needed to determine the onset of gluon saturation~\cite{Morreale:2021pnn}.
 Besides protons at high energy, saturation is expected for large nuclei at even lower energies~\cite{McLerran:1993ni}, thus the study of the structure of heavy ions is an attractive area of exploration within the current collider experiments.
-To discover gluon saturation in an unambiguous way, a comprehensive set of measurements is needed.
-Since gluons are excitations of quantum fields, it is important to study the structure of nuclei not only through their average gluon distribution, but also by exploring the event-by-event fluctuations in the gluon density in the colliding hadron~\cite{Mantysaari:2020axf}.
 The search for the onset of saturation has motivated the construction of dedicated QCD facilities such as the future Electron--Ion Collider~\cite{AbdulKhalek:2021gbh}.

 Photons are ideal probes to study the interior of nuclei.
-In this context, the diffractive photoproduction of a $\Jpsi$ vector meson is of particular interest because of its sensitivity to both the average and the variance of spatial distribution of the gluon field inside nuclei.
-In this process, a quasi-real photon emitted by one of the highly Lorentz-contracted nuclei interacts via the exchange of at least two gluons with the other nucleus, producing the $\Jpsi$ vector meson~\cite{Ryskin:1992ui}.
+In this context, the diffractive photoproduction of a vector meson, like the $\Jpsi$, is of particular interest because of its sensitivity to both the average and the variance of spatial distribution of the gluon field inside nuclei~\cite{Klein:2019qfb}.
+In this process, a quasi-real photon emitted by one of the highly Lorentz-contracted nuclei interacts via the exchange of at least two gluons with the other nucleus, producing the vector meson~\cite{Ryskin:1992ui}.